ubuntu-mate/ubuntu-mate.org/pages/sponsors.md

 ## Patrons

-Many thanks to the following people for becoming Ubuntu MATE patrons who, after processing fees, donated **$288.95** this month.
+Many thanks to the following people for becoming Ubuntu MATE patrons who collectively donated **$366.0** this month.

 ### The following Patrons contribute $10, or more, every month.